katzenpost/katzenpost/drafts/client.rst

 It may be useful to send messages with an arbitrary size.
-Stream orientation sends bytes of data to the application as soon as the ordered bytes are available; whereas, the ability to send arbitrarily sized messages is qualitatively frona different protocol category.
+Stream orientation sends bytes of data to the application as soon as the ordered bytes are available; whereas, the ability to send arbitrarily sized messages is qualitatively from a different protocol category.
 This is different because in our message oriented scheme, data is only presented to the application once reassembly of the entire message is completed.